-Honors Chemistry 1 credit Grade(s): 10-12 Course Code:

-Prerequisite: It is recommended .5 Weight H40910WS1,

-that students successfully H40910WS2

-complete Physics First or be

-concurrently enrolled in Algebra 2

-Honors Chemistry is a study of the properties of matter and the changes that matter undergoes.
+Honors Chemistry 1 credit Grade(s): 10-12 Course Code: Prerequisite: It is recommended .5 Weight H40910WS1, that students successfully H40910WS2 complete Physics First or be concurrently enrolled in Algebra 2 Honors Chemistry is a study of the properties of matter and the changes that matter undergoes.
 Students will study atomic structure, electron distribution models, the periodic table, and chemical bonding.
 This course will include a variety of hands-on laboratory activities and prepare students for further science study.
 The second semester continues the investigation into properties of matter and the changes that matter undergoes.
 Students will study chemical formulas, chemical reactions, stoichiometry, kinetic molecular theory, physical states of matter, and acid/base chemistry.

-Biology (required) 1 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a H42000S1,

-H42000S2

-Biology is devoted to the study of living things and their processes.
+Biology (required) 1 credit Grade(s): 10-12 Course Code: Prerequisite: n/a H42000S1, H42000S2 Biology is devoted to the study of living things and their processes.
 Throughout the year this course provides opportunities for students to develop scientific process skills, laboratory techniques, and an understanding of the diversity of living organisms and their ecological roles, cellular structures and their functions, cellular processes like photosynthesis, cellular respiration, cell transport, and cell reproduction.
 Students will explore biological science as a process, cell structure and functions, genetics and heredity, natural selection and adaptations.
 An end of course exam (EOC) will be administered in April, which covers objectives for both semesters.

-Honors Biology 1 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a .5 Weight H42010WS1,

-H42010WS2

-This course provides more in-depth knowledge and analysis for students to prepare for the AP Biology course.
-Biology will establish the principles and foundations for the study of living organisms and life functions.
-Through the application of the scientific method and other research processes, the following topics will be studied: ecological interactions between organisms and the environment; cellular structure, function, and reproductive processes; and a study of genetics and the field of biotechnology.
+Honors Biology 1 credit Grade(s): 10-12 Course Code: Prerequisite: n/a .5 Weight H42010WS1, H42010WS2 This course provides more in-depth kno Biology will establish the principles and foundations for the stu dy of living organism s and life functions.
+Through the application of the scientific method • ecological interactions between organisms and the environment; cellular structure, function, and reproductive processes; and a study of genetics and the field of biotechnology.
 The second semester continues the study of living organisms and life functions by explorations into the diversity of living things.
 A study of classification and phylogenetic grouping of protists, fungi, bacteria, viruses, plants, and animals presents the diversity and organizational complexity of life to the student.
 In-depth investigations using the scientific method and other research processes will be used to study life processes such as photosynthesis, respiration, and plant and animal structure, function, and reproduction.

-Astronomy (W) .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a Weighted H43600WS1,

-H42600WS2

-This course teaches students to understand the basic principles of astronomy, including the motion of objects, relative distances, and the fundamental processes that govern the formation of celestial objects.
-Students will investigate the characteristics of the universe, solar system, galaxies, stars, and planets.
-In addition, they will develop an understanding of the basic principles that govern the motion of celestial objects.
-Laboratory investigations are included in each unit.
+Astronomy (W) .5 credit Grade(s): 10-12 Course Code: Prerequisite: n/a Weighted H43600W This course teaches students to unders relative distances, and the fundamenta investigate the characteristics of the un develop an understanding of the basic investigations are included in each unit l processes that govern iverse, solar system, ga principles that govern t the formation of cele laxies, stars, and plan estial objects.
+Students will ets.
+In addition, they will

-Anatomy and Physiology (W) 1 credit Grade(s): 11-12 Course Code:

-Prerequisite: n/a Weighted H43800WS1,

-H43800WS2

-Students will study human systems in terms of the essential functions they serve: deriving energy from food, internal coordination, protection against injury, and continuity of life.
+Anatomy and Physiology (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: n/a Weighted H43800WS1, H43800WS2 Students will study human systems in terms of the essential functions they serve: deriving energy from food, internal coordination, protection against injury, and continuity of life.
 Laboratory experiences and various case studies will be emphasized for better understanding and preparation toward medically related careers: medical doctor, nursing, medical technicians, physical therapist, etc.